-Yelich hits grand slam, Brewers power past Braves 13-1
+Yelich hits grand slam, Brewers power past Braves, 13-1

 Bryse Wilson (1-1) allowed four runs and six hits in four innings for the Braves.
 Wilson, recalled earlier in the day from Triple-A Gwinnett, became the youngest pitcher to start a game in the National League this season at 21 years, 208 days.

+“His secondary stuff was just so-so tonight but he kept it manageable,” Braves manager Brian Snitker said of Wilson.
+“We still had a chance coming out of the fifth, we were still within striking distance but it just kind of got out of hand.”

-Tyler Flowers scored the lone run for the Braves on a solo homer in the fifth, his eight of the season.
+Tyler Flowers scored the lone run for the Braves on a solo homer in the fifth, his eighth of the season.
 The 12-run loss is the largest deficit for Atlanta this year.

+Wilson retired eight of the first nine batters he faced, allowing only a solo home run to Hiura in the second.
+But then four straight batters reached base, with Cain and Yelich coming around to score, and the flood gates opened shortly thereafter.

-After finishing a home run short of the cycle on Monday, Hiura continued his hot streak at the plate with his ninth homer of the season in the second inning.
-He finished with three hits and has hit safely in 12 of his last 14 games.
+After finishing a home run short of the cycle on Monday, Hiura continued his hot streak at the plate.
+The home run extended his hitting streak to six games and he reached base a career-high five times.

+“Obviously, it was nice to have the offense rolling like it was tonight,” Moustakas said.
+“Keston’s six for his last seven or something.
+He’s just ripping the cover off the ball.”

 Yasmani Grandal had an RBI single and Moustakas a run-scoring double to push the Brewers’ lead to 3-0 in the third.